-- Economic and Development Review Committee; - Committee on Statistics; - Employment, Labour and Social Affairs Committee; - Trade Committee and the Working Party on Export Credits; - Public Governance Committee: - 26.
-The following sectoral bodies will consider and discuss Chile's policies in their respective areas of competence.
+- Economic and Development Review Committee; - Committee on Statistics; - Employment, Labour and Social Affairs Committee; - Trade Committee and the Working Party on Export Credits; - Public Governance Committee; - 27.
+The following sectoral bodies will consider and discuss the Russian Federation's policies in their respective areas of competence.